 Mr. Mamas, a hole-in-the-wall breakfast joint in Las Vegas, dishes up old-fashioned buttermilk pancakes made from scratch, huge cinnamon rolls, and egg- and veggie-loaded breakfast wraps.
 Not to mention half orders of homemade biscuits smothered in Mamas' sausage gravy to start the meal off right.

-City: Manchester and other locations
+Manchester and elsewhere

 The famous fried chicken biscuits from Sunrise Biscuit Kitchen in Chapel Hill are so good, they've got cars lining up at the drive-thru-only shack before the window opens at 6 a.m.
 Each house-made biscuit is buttered right out of the oven, then stuffed with a piece of crispy fried chicken.
-Of course, you can also opt for biscuit add-ins like country ham, sausage, gravy, a fried egg, cheddar, or just plain buttered.
+Of course, you can also opt for biscuit add-ins such as country ham, sausage, gravy, a fried egg, cheddar, or just plain buttered.
 Just don't overthink it ... they sell out fast.

-City: Fargo and elsewhere
+Fargo and elsewhere

 Since 1972, Kroll's Diner has been serving hearty, homestyle German and American breakfasts, perfect pick-me-ups for a North Dakota morning.
-Locals love the German-influenced Breakfast Fleischkuechle (a sausage, eggs, and cheese pastry with gravy) and sizzling signature skillets like the cheese-topped Rancher Skillet with eggs, ham, onions, green peppers, and hash browns alongside a choice of pancakes, toast, or a biscuit and gravy.
+Locals love the German-influenced Breakfast Fleischkuechle (a sausage, eggs, and cheese pastry with gravy) and sizzling signature skillets such as the cheese-topped Rancher Skillet with eggs, ham, onions, green peppers, and hash browns alongside a choice of pancakes, toast, or a biscuit and gravy.
 As the famous tagline commands, "Sit Down and Eat"!

 At Tulsa's Dilly Diner, you'll find awesome food and friendly, quick service.
 And with the quick service, you won't have to wait long to dig into a plate of breakfast tacos, fluffy and warm biscuits with gravy, or "The Jed," a huge, fresh-baked cinnamon roll, topped with your choice of a brown sugar pecan glaze or traditional whipped cream cheese frosting.